-- Thermapen meat thermometer: I also swear by my ThermoWorks Thermapen.
+- Thermapen meat thermometer: I also swear by my ThermoWorks Thermapen One.
+(I am an affiliate for them because I love it so much!)
 Yes, it’s expensive, but it is super accurate and comes to temperature in just a couple of seconds.
 Perfect when you want to get a quick read on a food without leaving the oven door open too long and letting all the heat escape.

-If you're looking for other healthy and delicious family-friendly meals, be sure to check out my Sheet Pan Roasted Chicken and Potatoes, my Grain Bowl with Steak, Brown Rice, and Peanut Sauce, my Greek Chicken Kabobs with Yogurt Sauce, my Parmesan Pearl Barley Grain Bowl, and my Shrimp Pasta with Tomatoes, Feta, and Olives.
+If you're looking for other healthy and delicious family-friendly meals, be sure to check out my Sheet Pan Roasted Chicken and Potatoes, my Grain Bowl with Steak, Brown Rice, and Peanut Sauce, or this delicious Stuffed Pepper Casserole.
+Another option are these healthy Turkey Zucchini Meatballs.

 - 1 egg

 - 1 T. chopped parsley